Xingxun’s Story — First, do no harm.

 To improve our hospital safety, we fought for greater accountability and transparency in the state disciplinary process.
 In 2011, we worked with state legislator Rep. Jamie Petersen and passed a “transparency bill” that requires the state medical boards to provide explanations to complainants when a case is closed.
 The bill also provides for the first time an opportunity for medical error victims and their families to make impact statements before the boards.

 We refused to settle with such a gag order because freedom of speech is our fundamental right.
-Our counter offer to Dr. Clark was that we would be willing to give up all monetary compensation, if he would just admit his mistake of giving a drug that was contra-indicated for my Dad’s conditions and that he would not repeat the same mistake on other patients.
+Our counter offer to Dr. Clark was that we would be willing to give up all monetary compensation, if he would just admit his mistake and that he would not repeat the same mistake on other patients.
 Dr. Clark refused.

-Joining the statistic that 90% of all medical malpractice litigations go in favor of doctors, we were not successful in court.
-Several factors contributed to our loss: (1) in court the doctor lied extensively and our lawyer claimed it was not to our benefit to point them out in court; (2) they had big insurance money backing on their side; (3) the doctor’s lawyer was successful in barring several pieces of damaging evidence in court against the doctor including the citation of the CMS investigation, and (3) our attorney made a fatal, legal mistake, which was pointed out to us latter by another attorney.
+Joining the statistic that over 90% of all medical malpractice litigations go in favor of doctors, we were not successful in court.
+Several factors contributed to our loss: (1) the doctor lied extensively in court and our lawyer claimed it was not to our benefit to point them out; (2) they had big insurance money backing on their side; (3) the doctor’s lawyer was successful in barring several pieces of damaging evidence in court against the doctor including the CMS findings and citation, and (4) our attorney made a fatal, legal mistake, which was pointed out in court latter by a prominent malpractice attorney in Seattle.

-Even though we lost in court, we had the opportunity to tell my Dad’s story on his behalf in public court and the doctor had to listen.
-While he lied to cover up his negligence, I doubt he will ever forget about how my Dad and my family suffered as a result of his negligence and incompetence.
-And he knows now that I will never give up being my Dad’s advocate.
+Even though we lost in court, we had the opportunity to tell Dad’s story on his behalf in public court and the doctor had to listen.
+While he lied to cover up his negligence, we doubt he will ever forget about how Dad and our family suffered as a result of his negligence and incompetence.
+And he knows now that we will never give up our rights to advocate for Dad and for all patients.
 He has also learned that we will not be silenced by insurance settlement money.

 Many have a misconception that patients go to court to win a jackpot.
-I will tell everyone that going to court was the second toughest experience of my life; the first was watching my Dad’s tragic death and the second was reliving the horror in court, especially when we had to listen to the lies and smear comments coming from this doctor and his attorney.
+We will tell everyone that going to court was the second toughest experience of our life; the first was watching Dad’s tragic death and the second was reliving the horror in court, especially when we had to listen to the lies and smear comments coming from this doctor and his attorney.
 The defense lawyer was willing to do anything to win.
-He called Rex and me “zealous advocates” who were on a “vendetta” mission to get the doctor.
+He called us “zealous advocates” who were on a “vendetta” mission to get the doctor.
 He accused us trying to change state law just to benefit ourselves.
-He spoon-fed the doctor in court on what to say because during the deposition the doctor clearly had a hard time keeping his story straight.
+He spoon-fed the doctor in court on what to say because during his deposition the doctor clearly had a hard time keeping his story straight.

-Dr. Clark may have won the case in court, but he lost his integrity, morals, dignity and his soul.
+Dr. Clark may have won the case in court, but he won without his integrity, morals, dignity, and his soul.

-Despite of our loss in court, we never lost our morals and our right to tell my Dad’s story.
-We fought for the truth in honoring the memory of my Dad.
+Despite our loss in court, we never lost our morals and our right to tell Dad’s story.
+We fought for the truth in honoring the memory of Dad.
 Like one of our friends said to us: “Better to lose with honor than to succeed by fraud.”

-What happened to my Dad will not be forgotten.
-I hope by telling my Dad’s story we will help more people make a difference, so that medical care will be safer to all.
+The Medical board can refuse to investigate.
+Dr. Clark can continue to practice by hiding behind MQAC’s protection.
+But what happened to Dad will not be forgotten.
+We hope, by telling Dad’s story, we will help more people and make a difference, so that medical care will be safer to all.